Spee Club: Clubhouse

-The early quarters of the Club were several rooms in a wooden house on Brattle Street.
+The early quarters of the club were several rooms in a wooden house on Brattle Street.
 In the fall of 1886, the members purchased a second location at 44 Church Street, which became its first official clubhouse.
 Members describe its interior as a "simple, comfortable wooden house with a broad piazza overlooking the pear orchard and a stable nearby for the members' horses."
-As the Club's presence grew, a third property was acquired and the members erected a building, designed by Guy Lowell, at 15 Holyoke Street.
+As the club's presence grew, a third property was acquired and the members erected a building, designed by Guy Lowell, at 15 Holyoke Street.

-Holyoke Street Fire
+Holyoke Street fire

-On 9 March 1931, a large fire swept the building of the Holyoke Street Clubhouse destroying the top floor banquet hall and key rooms in the building.
-A famous poem recounts the Club's Chef arriving to the clubhouse the next day and serving breakfast on the morning of the fire amidst the smoky partial ruins of the kitchen.
+On 9 March 1931, a large fire swept the building of the Holyoke Street clubhouse destroying the top floor banquet hall and key rooms in the building.
+Members recount the club's chef arriving to the clubhouse the next day and serving breakfast amidst the smoky partial ruins of the kitchen.

-76 Mt Auburn St
+76 Mount Auburn Street

-After the Holyoke Street fire, the construction of a new clubhouse was commissioned by the club’s undergraduates.
-With the University hoping to acquire the Holyoke Street lot to complete its holdings between Massachusetts Avenue and Mount Auburn Street, a trade was made and the Spee became the owner of a larger plot at 76 Mount Auburn St. Part of the land was previously owned by the old Institute of 1770.
+After the Holyoke Street fire, the construction of a new clubhouse was commissioned by the club's undergraduates.
+With the University hoping to acquire the Holyoke Street lot to complete its holdings between Massachusetts Avenue and Mount Auburn Street, a trade was made and the Spee became the owner of a larger plot at 76 Mount Auburn Street.
+Part of the land was previously owned by the old Institute of 1770.
 The building was designed by William T. Aldrich, the architect renowned for the design of such buildings including the Colony Club, the Knickerbocker Club, the Marine Air Terminal, The Brook, the Union Club, and the Walters Art Museum.
 The opening dinner commemorating the unveiling of the new clubhouse was held on February 20, 1932.
 The Mount Auburn St location still serves as the Spee Club's clubhouse.

-76 Mount Auburn Basement
+76 Mount Auburn basement

 For many years the basement of the Spee Club was the location of Schoenhof's Foreign Books.
-Its retail storefront closed on March 25, 2017.
-It continues to do business through its web site.
+Its retail storefront closed on March 25, 2017, although it continues to do business through its Web site.